V8

 details of the buyer and the goods or service they have purchased

-on our website to the secure encrypted website run by WorldPay who
+on our website to the secure encrypted website run by the online

-email from WorldPay confirming a payment has been made by the buyer.
+confirming a payment has been made by the buyer.
+That

-That email provides details of the buyer, their postal address, email
+email provides details of the buyer, their postal address, email address

-address and contacts - of course those personal details are essential
+and contacts - of course those personal details are essential to enable

-to enable the V8 Register to deliver the goods or services bought
+the V8 Register to deliver the goods or services bought by the buyer.

-by the buyer.
-That personal data is held by the V8 Register's dataholder
+That personal data is held by the V8 Register's dataholder in accordance

-in accordance with the provisions and requirements of the UK Data
+with the provisions and requirements of the UK Data Protection Acts

-Protection Act.
-The purpose of that session cookie is simply to enable
+The purpose of that session cookie is simply to enable the online

 When a visitor selects the option to post a message on the V8BB, the